anhaidgroup/cloudlabeler/README.md

    - Download and install [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), an SSH and telnet client，in your local machine.

-   - In the end of step 1, you should download a Key Pair in your local machine and it is a pem file.
-Open 'Putty Key Generator' in your local machine and Load the Key Pair pem file in 'Load an existing private key file' section.
-Then, choose 'Save private key' and save Key Pair as ppk file in your local machine.
+   - In the end of step 1, you should download a private key file in your local machine and it is a pem file.
+In order to use ssh client on Windows, you need to first convert it the private key file to a ppk file.

+      - Open 'Putty Key Generator' in your local machine and Load the Key Pair pem file in 'Load an existing private key file' section.

+      - Then, choose 'Save private key' and save Key Pair as ppk file in your local machine.

+   - Before connection, you need to specify which machine you want to SSH.

-   - Open Putty in your local machine and enter the 'Host name (or IP address)' in Putty.
-You can find the Host name of your AWS machine by clicking EC2 instance in EC2 instance page and check 'Public DNS (IPv4)' or 'IPv4 Public IP' in its description below.
+     - You need to find the 'Host name' of your EC2 instance.
+In EC2 instance page, find the EC2 instance you want to connnect and click on it.
+You can see its description appears below.
+You can find its 'Host name' in the 'Public DNS (IPv4)' or 'IPv4 Public IP' in its description.

+     - Open Putty in your local machine.
+Enter the 'Host name' of the EC2 instance you want to connect in Putty.

-   - In the left panel of Putty in your local machine, choose Connection->SSH->Auth.
+   - Then, you need to specify the private key file for SSH connection.
+In the left panel of Putty in your local machine, choose Connection->SSH->Auth.
 In 'Private key file for authentication', choose the ppk file generated by 'Putty Key Generator' in your local machine.

-   - Click 'Open' at the bottom-right corner.
+   - Click 'Open' at the bottom-right corner of Putty.
 You are now in the Command Shell of your EC2 instance.
 </details>

 6. In the Command Shell of your EC2 instance, if you haven't logined, the first prompt should be 'login as'.
 To login, type 'ubuntu' in the Command Shell of your EC2 instance because the default user name in ubuntu is 'ubuntu' and the default password is empty.